Troyanovsky/vibe-coding-guide/en/Lesson_2_Tools.md

 **A long-context model** for understanding large codebases -- Gemini 2.5 Pro or Flash are great here.
 When you're working with many files and need the AI to understand how everything fits together, these models can handle much more information at once thanks to their million-token context size.
 (You even get to use 2.5 Flash free if you get an API key from AI Studio, OpenRouter, or on Cursor.)

-**Workhorse coding models** like Claude 3.7/4 Sonnet for the day-to-day coding work.
+**Workhorse coding models** like Claude 3.7/4 Sonnet or GPT4.1 for the day-to-day coding work.
 These are fast, reliable, and great at following specific instructions once you have a plan.

 Keep in mind that AI models evolve incredibly quickly -- by the time you're reading this, there might be newer, better options available.
 The key principle remains the same: **use powerful thinking models for planning and fast, reliable models for executing those plans**.